ig3io/obj/README.md

 # OBJ

-Simple OBJ (wavefront model format) file utils
+Simple OBJ (wavefront model format) file utils.

+It currently supports only OBJ files with triangulated faces and only one submesh.

 ## Installation